OfficeDev/office-js-docs-pr/docs/develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md

 ---
-title: Referencing the JavaScript API for Office library in your add-in
+title: Referencing the JavaScript API for Office library
 description: Learn how to reference the JavaScript API for Office library in your add-in. ms.date: 02/27/2020
 localization_priority: Normal
 ---

-# Referencing the JavaScript API for Office library in your add-in
+# Referencing the JavaScript API for Office library

 The [JavaScript API for Office](../reference/javascript-api-for-office.md) library provides the APIs that your add-in can use to interact with the Office host.
 The simplest way to reference the library is to use the content delivery network (CDN) by adding the following `<script>` tag within the `<head>` section of your HTML page: